RobbyThomas2525/myarchinstall/README.md

 Libreoffice sudo pacman libreoffice-fresh or libreoffice-still (fresh is what windows version has)

-Protonvpn use flatpak unless there's another way on arch to use it
+Protonvpn use flatpak unless apparently you can use cli using this but i've havn't got it working https://protonvpn.com/support/linux-cli#install

 Timeshift Yay -S timeshift